State High Schools

 Many British schools no longer offer languages at A Level.
 As you can imagine, interest is low because English students feel that they don’t need to speak forgeign languages when so many people in the world speak English.

 UK students often perceive languages to be difficult.
-If you would like to take a language, it is essential to let us know when you book.
+If you would like to attend a language class, it is essential to let us know when you book.
 If choosing a language, it is not a good idea to try and choose a school too because the one you choose may be running languages this year, but drop them for next year.

 There is a specific situation with Latin.
 It is rarely available at schools, but there is an excellent distance learning programme from Cambridge University which provides A Level tuition.